This website containts a set of tools that are free to

 - SCVTOOLS:

 Santa Cruz Verilog Tools.
-As part of the SCOORE project two verilog tools
+As part of the SCOORE project two Verilog tools

 have been developed: a coverage and a lint tool.